Manaslu Samagaun Village: Hidden Gem in Manaslu Circuit

 To stay healthy and safe, follow these essential tips during your Manaslu trek:

-• Spend at least one full acclimatisation day in Samagaun
+• Spend at least one full acclimatization day in Samagaun

 • Drink plenty of water to stay hydrated and support oxygen circulation